hslayers/hslayers-ng/README.md

 Source code for ready to use application bundles which can be included in html files through `<script>` tags:
 + [hslayers-app](./projects/hslayers-app)
-+ [hslayers-cesium-app](./projects/hslayers-cesium-app) - Ready application built on HSLayers-NG and Cesium Configuration for these applications can be provided through global `hslayersNgConfig` function which exposes an object containing a subset of most common [OpenLayers](https://openlayers.org/en/latest/apidoc/) classes through ol parameter.
++ [hslayers-cesium-app](./projects/hslayers-cesium-app) - Ready application built on HSLayers-NG and Cesium.
+Configuration for these applications can be provided through global `hslayersNgConfig` function which exposes an object containing a subset of most common [OpenLayers](https://openlayers.org/en/latest/apidoc/) classes through ol parameter.
 In return the function must provide a JSON object confirming to [HsConfig](./projects/hslayers/src/config.service.ts) type.
 [See](https://github.com/hslayers/hslayers-ng/wiki/Config-parameters) example and config parameter descriptions.

 Server components: